-These are some of the main achievements of the Campaign so far:
+Some of the main achievements of the Campaign so far:

 1. Influencing public policy:

-2. Building relations with Goverment:
+2. Building relations with Government:

 3. Getting our message out: